corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 A possible explanation for the stronger performance of maxmin on MIMIC is that the data did not exhibit very strongly the patterns for which the lastfirst procedure is designed to account, namely variation in density and multiplicity.
 As a result, the RT-similarity measure is in fact meaningful across the population: Whatever the baseline presentation of a patient, rather than a cohort of similar patients of some fixed size, their prognosis would be better guided by a cohort cut off at a fixed minimum similarity (or maximum distance).
 This suggests that the use of personalized cohorts to improve predictive modeling, as employed by @Lee2015, may be strengthened by optimizing a fixed similarity threshold rather than a fixed cohort size.
-It is worth noting that @Park2006 reached a similar conclusion.
 In contrast, this stronger performance was not evident on MXDH, which contained fewer variables and as a result exhibited many more occurrences of duplication.
+It is worth noting that @Park2006, to our knowledge the only other investigators who have compared predictive models based on cohorts bounded by a radius versus a cardinality, reached a similar conclusion.

 Another way to think about these results is in terms of a balance between relevance and pwoer, with fixed-radius balls (respectively, fixed-cardinality neighborhoods) providing training cohorts of roughly equal relevance (statistical power) to all test cases.
 With sufficiently rich data, relevance can be more precisely measured and becomes more important to cohort definition, as with MIMIC.